 “…just as God intended!”

-~ Buster Hughes, referring to an e/m controller running the signals at a Baltimore intersection
+~ Buster Hughes, at an e/m controller running the traffic lights at a Baltimore intersection

 1960s Eagle EF-20

-In June 2019, after five years without hearing that familiar “ker-chunk” of an e/m controller in my collection, I acquired a working 1960s Eagle EF-20 put together from parts by Andrew Brent in Ohio.
+In June 2019, after five years without hearing that familiar “ker-chunk” of an e/m controller in my collection, I acquired a working 1960s Eagle EF-20 put together by Andrew Brent in Ohio.
 The controller unit itself (the pale green box with the timer dial window) was legally procured years ago from Lewiston, Idaho surplus by a signal technician/collector in the Pacific NW.